Azzam Tamimi

-Azzam Tamimi (sometimes spelled Azam Tamimi; born 1955, Hebron, West Bank) (عزام التميمي) is a British-Palestinian Jordanian academic and political activist.
+Azzam Tamimi (sometimes spelled Azam Tamimi; عزام التميمي; born 1955, Hebron, West Bank) is a British-Palestinian Jordanian academic and political activist.
 He is currently a freelance presenter at Alhiwar TV Channel.
 He headed the Institute of Islamic Political Thought until 2008.
 Tamimi has written several books on Middle Eastern and Islamic politics, including "Power-Sharing Islam", "Islam and Secularism in the Middle East", Rachid Ghannouchi, Democrat within Islamism and Hamas: A History from Within.

 Early life and education

 Tamimi was born in 1955 and lived in Hebron in the West Bank—then under the control of Jordan, hence his Jordanian citizenship—until he was seven.
 His family then moved to Kuwait.
 His father was a resistance fighter against the Zionist forces during the 1948 Palestine war.

 After high school, Tamimi moved to London to attend college.
 In 1979, he received a Bachelor of Science degree in Combined Sciences from the University of Sunderland.
 In 1998 he completed a PhD in Political Theory from the University of Westminster.